Skip to main content

 How Guild works

-Browse our Guildhall to explore all non-hidden Guilds, and get inspiration on different setups and community layers.
+Browse our Guildhall to explore all verified Guilds, and get inspiration on different setups and community layers.

 We have multi-address support so you don't have to worry about which address your NFT or tokens are held on.
-You can manage your Guild account on the top-right and see which wallet addresses and social accounts you can (dis)connect.
+You can manage your Guild account on the top-right and see which wallet addresses and social accounts you can connect or disconnect.

 Go to a Guild page to see details of any Guild.
 At the top of a Guild you can see all rewards you are eligible for, access to specific roles on a Discord server, exclusive knowledge base in Google Workspace, and a private Github repository.